Perturbative Renormalization of Neutron-Antineutron Operators: Renormalization Schemes

 Each external quark in Eq.~\eqref{RIdef} carries momentum $\pm p_0$ and the renormalization scale is identified with this lattice matching scale $\mu=p_0$.
 As discussed above, $p_0$ must be chosen to be much larger than hadronic scales to allow for perturbative matching but much smaller than the inverse lattice spacing used for non-perturbative renormalization to control discretization errors.
 For many quantities, these constraints are satisfied at $p_0\simeq 2\text{ GeV}$.
 Comparison of the size of $O(\alpha_s(p_0))$ NNLO corrections to the NLO result in Eq. \eqref{master} should provide an estimate of perturbative convergence with a chosen $p_0$.

 A set of projectors satisfying Eq. \eqref{projectordef} for the chiral basis operators is given by

 We explicitly include projectors for $Q_6$ and $Q_7$ since they must be analyzed separately in lattice QCD calculations without exact chiral symmetry.
 The seven parity conjugates of $Q_1,\dots,Q_7$ should be analyzed separately in lattice QCD calculations; projectors for these operators are found by taking $L\leftrightarrow R$ everywhere and including a relative minus sign. $\mathcal{P}_1$ and $\mathcal{P}_3$ are suitable projectors for $\tilde{Q}_1$ and $\tilde{Q}_3$ since they are equal to $Q_1$ and $Q_3$ at tree level.
-Projectors and for fixed-flavor basis operators differ from those of Eq.~\eqref{projectors} by an overall normalization factor of $(-4)$ are are described in more detail in Ref. \cite{Buchoff:2015wwa}.
+Projectors and for fixed-flavor basis operators differ from those of Eq.~\eqref{projectors} in their overall normalizations and are described in more detail in Ref. \cite{Buchoff:2015wwa}.

 $Z_{IJ}^{\bar{\text{MS}}}$ can be defined through a renormalization condition for dimensionally regularized vertex functions: at each order of renormalized perturbation theory, add counterterms that remove precisely the $1/\bar{\varepsilon}$ poles proportional to $\Lambda_J$ from $\Lambda_I$.
 A more precise definition of both the RI-MOM and $\bar{\text{MS}}$ renormalization conditions for dimensionally regularized amplitudes requires a careful treatment of evanescent operators.
 This is postponed to Sec. \ref{sec:matchingev}.